Since April 2020 our broadcasts have been encoded with Comb Stereo.

 Decoding Comb Stereo

 There are three main ways to decode Comb Stereo.
 In this tutorial we will cover option 1 and 2 in the chart below.
 Option 3 is quite simple but you may need to google for your audio software’s manual!

 This guide assumes you have VB Audio Cable or similar installed, you can download it here

 Step 1: Download VSTHost which is available here.

 You can choose the version best suited to your system if you want but for simplicity we are going to download vsthostx86.zip.
 After downloading you need to unzip the file and run the exe.

-You will also need to download the decoder VST file which is available here – Note: The combing method has changed 2020.04.08 and sadly is not backwards compatible, re-download is required if you have v6 or below!
+You will also need to download the decoder VST file which is available here – Note: The combing method was changed to v7 on 2020.04.08 and sadly is not backwards compatible.

 When you first open VSTHost you’ll be greeted with a message and then you will be at a screen that looks like this